AltSchool/dynamic-rest/README.md

 ## Filtering

 Tired of writing custom filters for all of your fields?
-DDREST has your back with the `filter{}` feature.
+DREST has your back with the `filter{}` feature.

 You can filter a user by his name (exact match):